Substance Use in Adolescents

 View Patient Education

-Substance use among adolescents ranges from sporadic use to severe substance use disorders.
+Substance use among adolescents ranges from abstinence to sporadic use to severe substance use disorders.
 The acute and long-term consequences range from minimal to minor to life threatening, depending on the substance, the circumstances, and the frequency of use.
-However, even occasional use can put adolescents at increased risk of significant harm, including overdose, motor vehicle crashes, violent behaviors, and consequences of sexual contact (eg, pregnancy, sexually transmitted infection
+However, even occasional use can put adolescents at increased risk of significant harm, including overdose, motor vehicle crashes, and consequences of risky behaviors.
+Substance use is associated with consequences such as higher rates of sexually transmitted infections (STIs) and development of substance use disorders (1, 2).

 Adolescents use substances for a variety of reasons: